 Owner/President/GM: Travis Heiser

-Travis Heiser is entering his 15th season as President/GM of the Mohawk Valley DiamondDawgs and his 9th as Team Owner.
+Travis Heiser is entering his 16th season as President/GM of the Mohawk Valley DiamondDawgs and his 10th as Team Owner.
 In 2015 he led the DiamondDawgs to their first-ever Championship.
 The DiamondDawgs finished the season ranked the #1 Summer Collegiate Team in New York State and was ranked as the #16 best team in the nation in the final national summer collegiate poll.
 In 2017 Heiser led the Dawgs to their 2nd championship in three years.
 In 2018 he led the DiamondDawgs to the Central Division Championship.
 In 2019 Heiser was inducted into the Mohawk Valley Baseball Hall of Fame.
-A native of Canajoharie, N.Y., and former head baseball coach at St. Johnsville (N.Y) High School, Heiser spent 2007 as the Mohawk Valley assistant coach.
+A native of Canajoharie, N.Y., and former head baseball coach at St. Johnsville (N.Y) High School, Heiser spent 2007 as the Mohawk Valley Diamond Dawgs assistant coach.
 He played collegiately at Fulton-Montgomery (N.Y.)
 Community College, where he was a New York State College Baseball All-Star, and at Endicott (Mass.)
 College.
-Heiser is currently in his 21st year as an elementary school teacher at the OESJ Central School, where he is also the High School Athletic Coordinator.
+Heiser is currently in his 22nd year in education and is a Middle School Principal.
 Travis resides in Canajoharie with his wife, Emily, daughter Sofia and son Frankie.

 DiamondDawgs Chairman: Tommy John